In this guide we’ve put together some basic information and steps on how to brush a dog’s coat.

-To sum up what our professional groomer said, brushing your German Shepherd can be done as follows:
+To sum up what our professional groomer said about brushing a dog’s coat:

 “I find the most simple advice to follow is to stick to a 5-10 minute 3 step brushing process (brushing with the grain, not against):

-3. Run over the top with a comb
+3. Run over the top coat with a comb

-But, if you want to then apply an organic fragrance coat spray, or non-toxic coat conditioner, to give the coat a lovely smell and extra shine – that’s fine too.
+But, if you want to then apply a coat spray, or non-toxic coat conditioner, to give the coat a lovely smell and extra shine – that’s fine too [but not compulsory]

-One last thing – always brush outside so you don’t have to clean up or vacuum!.”
+One last thing – always brush outside so you don’t have to clean up inside the house, or vacuum!.”

-If you want to read about some good rakes, brushes and combs – you can read more in this guide.
+If you want to read about some of the best brushes, deshedding tools, combs, and other tools – you can read more in this guide.

-Brushes are for removing tangles and matting of the fur – so are great for long haired and thick haired GSD’s.
+Brushes are for removing tangles and matting of the fur before your run through the fur with a rake or deShedding tool – so are great for long haired and thick haired dogs.

 There are three types of brushes – bristle, wire pin and slicker brushes.

-For a German Shepherd, you can use any brush type – just make sure the bristles on the brush are long enough for the depth/length of the coat, and set apart wide enough for how thick or thin the coat is.
+For some dogs, you can use any brush type – just make sure the bristles on the brush are long enough for the depth/length of the coat, and set apart wide enough for how thick or thin the coat is.

 A slicker brush will generally be a fine bristle brush – which gives you a fine coat finish.